iskanred/stepik-java-course/README.md

 https://stepik.org/course/186/ - part 2

+## My work
+Files in all directories that matches the naming pattern "Assignment{N}/" are created by @iskanred (https://github.com/Iskanred):
+  Assignment3/
+  Assignment4/
+  Assignment5/
+  Assignment6/
+  Assignment7/

+Each assignment is a small project on covered topics.
+The description of an assignment you can find inside it's directory in README.md file or more detailed in 'task.txt' file.

 ## Notes
-Files in all directories that matches the naming pattern "Assignment*" are created by @iskanred (https://github.com/Iskanred).

-All other files are created by the author of the course @vitaly-chibrikov (https://github.com/vitaly-chibrikov).
+All files that are not in assignments' directories are created by the author of the course @vitaly-chibrikov (https://github.com/vitaly-chibrikov).
+These files are lessons examples.

 Solutions to assignments 1 & 2 were lost.

+## Used and learned Techologies
+  Jetty, Hibernate, WebSockets, JMX, Log4j, NIO, XML SAX parser, Threads, TCP sockets